cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/AWS.md

 2. "AWS" - this is used to authenticate via an AWS role that has the necessary permissions to query the CloudWatch and Cost Explorer APIs.

 3. "GCP" - this is used by GCP Service Accounts that authenticate via a temporary AWS STS token.
 This method is used by the application when deployed to Google App Engine.

+4. "EC2-METADATA" - this uses the AWS credentials that are automatically provided via an Instance Profile when you run the application on an EC2 instance.
+In order for this to work, you need to make sure that the appropriate IAM role is already created (as specified in step 1 of this document), and associated with the EC2 instance.
+See more information [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html).

 The authentication mode is set inside [packages/common/src/Config.ts.](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/blob/trunk/packages/common/src/Config.ts)